Jerry Kindall

 Gerald Donald Kindall (May 27, 1935 – December 24, 2017) was an American professional baseball player and college baseball player and coach.
 He was primarily a second baseman in Major League Baseball (MLB) who appeared in 742 games played over nine seasons for the Chicago Cubs (1956–58, 1960–61), Cleveland Indians (1962–64), and Minnesota Twins (1964–65).
 After his playing career, he became the head baseball coach of the University of Arizona Wildcats, winning 860 games and three College World Series (CWS) championships over 24 seasons (1973–1996).
 Kindall batted and threw right-handed and was listed as 6 ft 2 in tall and 175 lb.

 Kindall was born in St. Paul, Minnesota, and graduated from Washington High School before attending the University of Minnesota.
 In 1956, as a student-athlete at Minnesota, his Golden Gophers won the NCAA Division I baseball championship.
 Twenty years later, Kindall coached the Arizona Wildcats to a CWS victory, becoming the first person to win CWS titles both as a player and as a head coach.
-He is also the last batter to hit for the cycle in the history of the CWS.
+He is also the first batter to hit for the cycle in the history of the CWS, along with being the only person to do so until Christian Moore did so in 2024.
 Kindall was elected to the College Baseball Hall of Fame in 2007.

 Early life and college

 Gerald Donald Kindall was born on May 27, 1935, to parents Harold “Butch” and Alfield Kindall in St. Paul, Minnesota.
 He attended Washington High School in St. Paul.
 As a senior in 1953, he was named the Most Valuable Player of the Minnesota High School Baseball Tournament.
 After graduating from Washington, he attended the University of Minnesota.
 Although he had an athletic scholarship to play college basketball, Kindall also played baseball for Minnesota, earning All-America honors in 1956.
 That year, he batted .381, hit 18 home runs, and recorded 48 runs batted in.
 He was part of a University of Minnesota team that won the 1956 College World Series, defeating the University of Arizona in the finals.
 In the tournament, Kindall hit for the cycle.
-He is the last person to do so in a College World Series.
+He was the only person to do so in a College World Series, until Christian Moore of Tennessee duplicated the feat in the 2024 College World Series.